What Are Medical Foods?

 - Compromised Gut Function

 If you experience abnormal absorption of nutrients in your intestines that would be an example of compromised gut function.
 This could be caused by a lack of nutrient absorption further up in your body and may be related to medical conditions like celiac disease, crohn’s disease and ulcerative colitis or short bowel syndrome.
 The lack of nutrient absorption in this category can also be linked to bacterial overgrowth in the intestinal tract.

 It literally means “lack of flesh” and it’s a condition of age-based muscle degeneration that becomes more common in people over 50.
 Some causes of Sarcopenia are aging related while others are preventable with a healthy diet and regular exercise.
 For those that may not be able to exercise due to injury or are experiencing rapid muscle loss a medical food recommended by their doctor may be an option to reduce the effects.
 The main ingredients that can help with Sarcopenia are protein, vitamin D, Omega-3 fatty acids and creatine.

 Popular Medical Foods

 So what are some of the most popular medical foods out there?
 From what we see in the marketplace and hear from customers, the company Metagenics has most of the most popular medical foods for the conditions we’ve focused on in this post.
 Although there are a wide range of supplements for GI related conditions when it comes to the actual “medical food” aspect this is where Metagenics excels.
+Recently Nutridyn has come out with the Inflam-Eze line of medical foods that are receiveing great reviews.
 Please note that none of these products should be taken without the express consent of your doctor and should be used in partnership with your doctor for your specific medical plan.